Phoebe Lehmann Zarnetske

 Kara Dobson

-PhD student, Integrative Biology and EEB dobsonk2 (at) msu.edu BS 2020 Biology, Penn State Behrend, Erie, PA website CV Research Interests: My research interests involve how plant communities respond to environmental climate change stressors.
+PhD candidate, Integrative Biology and EEB dobsonk2 (at) msu.edu BS 2020 Biology, Penn State Behrend, Erie, PA website Research Interests: My research interests involve how plant communities respond to environmental climate change stressors.
 I am mainly interested in how plants alter their molecular physiology in response to changes in the climate, such as increased drought or salinity.
 Plants experiencing a climate change stressor may release volatile compounds that can alter neighboring plant communities through plant-plant communication.
 These stressed plants may also be a catalyst for changes in plant-insect interactions, as well as plant-soil interactions.
 Background: My research experience at Penn State Behrend includes climate change modeling and molecular biology.
 For climate change modeling, I studied how the Lake Erie microclimate affects the changing climate by modeling how temperatures and frost dates over the past 70 years have changed between the lake’s inland and coastal regions.
 For molecular biology, I studied how chemical compounds hinder fungal growth on potatoes, using both qualitative and quantitative methods.
 I also examined and identified fungal diseases on chestnut trees. |

 Data Scientist & Data Engineer

-billspat (at) msu.edu Pat is the MSU SpaCE Lab's Data Scientist & Data Engineer extraordinaire.
-Pat has worked for IT in research for over 25 yrs in various capacities in many labs and departments on campus.
+MSU ICER; Research Software Engineer billspat (at) msu.edu Pat is the MSU SpaCE Lab's Data Scientist & Data Engineer extraordinaire.
+Pat has worked for IT and high performance computing in research for over 25 yrs in various capacities in many labs and departments on campus.
 He's trained or consulted with dozens of faculty, staff, graduate students and undergraduates for programming high performance computing system, cloud computing, analysis and data management, research database design, web application design and development, scientific programming (R, Python, Fortran, shell script).
-His current appointment is with the Data Science Team in the Analytics and Data Solutions unit of MSU's IT Services.
-He luckily gets to spend half of his time helping with data engineering and strategy for the MSU SpaCE Lab and MSU's IBEEM. |
+His current appointment is with the Institute for Cyber-Enabled Research (ICER) as a Research Software Engineer.
+He luckily gets to spend about half of his time helping with data engineering and strategy for the MSU SpaCE Lab and MSU's IBEEM. |

 Research Technicians